sts10/fgift/README.markdown

 Lily gives to Claire
 ```

-The gift assignments are randomized, _except_, as you can see, for example, Claire does not give to Phil, Haley, Alex, or Luke, since they are in the same immediate family.
+The gift assignments are randomized, _except_ that no one gives to anyone in their immediate family.
+For example, Claire does not give to Phil, Haley, Alex, or Luke, since they are in the same immediate family.
 This information -- that Claire is in an immediate family with Phil, Haley, Alex, and Luke -- is established (or encoded) in the inputted CSV file, by the fact that all those names are in the same row.

 ## Installation